hcentive/socketlabs-status/README.md

 Update configuration attributes with your Socketlabs API credentials and server IDs.
 Make the following changes to `conf/default.json` -
 * Replace `YOUR_API_USERNAME` with your Socketlabs API username.
 * Replace `YOUR_API_PASSWORD` with the password for the API user.
+* Update `server_ids` attribute with a comma-separated list of your Socketlabs servers e.g. 1000,1001,1002.

 If using a proxy server to make outbound HTTP calls, update the proxy server configuration -
 *  Set the value of `proxy_enabled` to `true`.